Vey-Digital/ThriveMap-Public-/README.md

-> A decision clarity system for navigating career transitions, personal growth, and life’s most important choices.
+> A structured system for decision clarity during career transitions, personal growth, and life’s most important choices.

 # ThriveMap™

-A structured reflection and cognitive rehearsal system designed to help individuals think clearly, navigate uncertainty, and align decisions with long-term direction.
+**ThriveMap** is a structured reflection and cognitive rehearsal system designed to help individuals think clearly, navigate uncertainty, and align decisions with long-term direction.

 Developed by **VeyDigital**.